CacorinoDias/sharkatack/README.md

 #### 3.1 Males and Females:

-Some of the line we had group attacks, where the sexes of the victims were not mentioned, I excluded those cases.
+Inside the data set some of the rows represented group attacks where the genders of the victims were not mentioned, we excluded those rows.

-If it were a group but we knew the sexes I duplicated the lines so that we would have on for each victim.
+If it represented an attack we knew how many the victims were and their  genders, we duplicated the lines for how many the victimns were.

 #### 3.2 Males and Females:

 We excluded all those cases where we could not assume the age of the person.
-We had a bunch of line were, instead of a number we had (teen, adult, middle aged, etc.)
+We had many rows where, instead of a number we had (teen, adult, middle aged, etc.)

-If the ages were for example, 60’s 50’s etc. I assigned the number plus five.
+If we had (60's, 50's, 30's, ...) we assumed it was (65, 55,35,...)

-If it was between a certain age, we attributed the average between those two.
+If it was between a certain age, we attributed the average between those two. (ex: 24 or 26, we would assume it was 25).

 #### 3.2 Fatality:

-If we could not conclude if the person died, or if the attack was actually one we excluded those cases.
+we excluded thoses cases where we could not conclude if the person died.

+We also excluded the cases where the actual attack had appened.

 ## 4. Conclusions: